andreas-stuerz/puppet-foreman_hammer/README.md

 ## Usage

-This example should show the basic usage of the included bolt plans.

 For detailed instructions about the bolt task and plans look at [REFERENCE.md](REFERENCE.md).

 ### Examples

 #### Bolt plan foreman::hosts